John Cole CBE

 Tom Best MBE, MD

-Clinical director / intensivist, King’s College Hospital, UK
+Clinical director / Intensivist, King’s College Hospital, UK

-Cristiana Caira MArch
+Cristiana Caira

-Partner and board director, White Arkitekter, Sweden
+Partner and Board director, White Arkitekter; Artistic professor, Chalmers University of Technology, Sweden

-Cristiana Caira, partner and board director at White Arkitekter and Artistic Professor of Healthcare Architecture at Chalmers University of Technology, Sweden.
-Focused on increasing collaboration between practice, research and education, Cristiana has led major White Arkitekter healthcare projects including Södra Älvsborg Hospital (SÄS) Psychiatric Clinic, the Queen Silvia Children Hospital in Gothenburg and a large-scale extension of Karlstad Hospital.
-Her latest international project is the award-winning extension for the Panzi Hospital in Congo, in collaboration with the 2018 Nobel Peace Prize laureate Dr Mukwege.
-Cristiana is also part of the expert international team recently appointed to draw up plans for Cambridge Children’s Hospital.
-Cristiana is a member of the Board at the European Health Property Network.
+Focused on increasing collaboration between practice, research and education, Cristiana has led major White Arkitekter healthcare projects, including the award-winning Södra Älvsborg Hospital Psychiatric Clinic, the Queen Silvia Children Hospital in Gothenburg and a large-scale extension of Karlstad Hospital.
+Her latest international project is the award-winning extension for the Panzi Hospital in Congo, in collaboration with the 2018 Nobel Peace Prize laureate Dr Denis Mukwege.

 Sunand Prasad OBE